OpenSwitchNOS/openswitch-ops/docs/source_interface_user_guide.md

 ## Overview

 The source interface selection is used to set the IP address of an interface, or IP address-defined interface as the source interface for the TFTP protocol or all the specified protocols.

 ### Syntax:
-`ip source-interface <protocol-ID | all>  <interface <id>| address <ip-address>>` `[no] ip source-interface <protocol-ID | all>`
+`ip source-interface <protocol-ID | all>  <interface <id>| <ip-address>>` `[no] ip source-interface <protocol-ID | all>`
 `show  ip source-interface [tftp]`

 ### Explanation of Parameters:

 -protocol-ID--Specifies the  different software applications like telnet, tftp, radius, sflow etc. we can specify different source ips for different apps by using protocol-ID

--all--Specifies same source IP for all applications.
+-all-- Specifies same source IP for all applications.
--address--Sets the IP address of an interface as the source IP.
+-ip-address-- Sets the IP address of an interface as the source IP.
--interface--Sets an interface as the source interface.
+-interface-- Sets an interface as the source interface.
 Note: As of now the CLI infra is ready, end to end functionality of source interface selection is not implemented.

 ## Examples:
 ### Configuring the source-interface

--Configuring a source-interface IP address to TFTP protocol
+- Configuring a source-interface IP address to TFTP protocol

-ops-as5712(config)# ip source-interface tftp address 1.1.1.1
+ops-as5712(config)# ip source-interface tftp 1.1.1.1
 Note: As of now the CLI infra is ready, end to end functionality of source interface selection to the TFTP protocol is not implemented.

--Configuring a source-interface IP address to all the specified protocols
+-Configuring a source-interface IP address to all the specified protocols for which source IP address is not configured.

-ops-as5712(config)# ip source-interface all address 1.1.1.1
+ops-as5712(config)# ip source-interface all 1.1.1.1
 Note: As of now the CLI infra is ready, end to end functionality of source interface selection for all the specicied protocols is not implemented.

--Configuring a source-interface to TFTP protocol
+- Configuring a source-interface to TFTP protocol

 ops-as5712(config)# ip source-interface tftp interface 1
 Note: As of now the CLI infra is ready, end to end functionality of source interface selection to the TFTP protocol is not implemented.

--Configuring a source-interface to all the specified protocols
+- Configuring a source-interface to all the specified protocols for which source interface is not configured.

 ops-as5712(config)# ip source-interface all interface 1
 Note: As of now the CLI infra is ready, end to end functionality of source interface selection for all the specicied protocols is not implemented.

--Unconfigure the source-interface from the TFTP protocol.
+- Unconfigure the source-interface from the TFTP protocol.

 ops-as5712(config)# no ip source-interface tftp
 Note: As of now the CLI infra is ready, end to end functionality of source interface selection to the TFTP protocol is not implemented.

--Unconfigure the source-interface from all the specified protocols.
+- Unconfigure the source-interface from all the specified protocols for which source interface is not configured..

 ops-as5712(config)# no ip source-interface all
 Note: As of now the CLI infra is ready, end to end functionality of source interface selection for all the specicied protocols is not implemented.

 ## Verifying the configuration
 ### Viewing source-interface information

--Verify that the source-interface is on the TFTP protocol.
+- Verify that the source-interface is on the TFTP protocol.
 ```
 ops-as5712# show ip source-interface tftp